KhronosGroup/Vulkan-ValidationLayers/docs/settings.md

 export VK_LAYER_SETTINGS_PATH=/path/to/vk_layer_settings.txt
 ```

-and it will set things for you there.
-We have a [default example](../layers/vk_layer_settings.txt) file you can start with
+and it will set things for you in that file.
+We have a [default example](../layers/vk_layer_settings.txt) file you can start with.

 ## Environment Variables